json-q/sqi-ui/examples/with-rsbuild/README.md

 # React Rsbuild Template

-`babel-plugin-import` can be replaced with the `source.transformImport` configuration in Rsbuild
+In Rsbuild, you can replace `babel-plugin-import` with the `source.transformImport` configuration:

 ```ts
 export default defineConfig({